maciejhirsz/logos/book/src/state-machine-codegen.md

 ### Performance Explanation

-Tailcall code generation is faster because LLVM does not currently optimize switches within loops well.
+Tail call code generation is faster because LLVM does not currently optimize switches within loops well.
 The resulting machine code usually has each state jump back to the top of the loop, where the next state is looked up in a jump table.
 In contrast, tail call generation usually results in an unconditional jump at the end of the state to